Written by on . Last updated March 1st, 2025.

 Nearby towns and cities

 This earthquake may have been felt in The Philippines .
 The closest significant population center near the earthquake is Maasin in Eastern Visayas, The Philippines.
-Maasin is located 37 kilometer (23 mi) east of the epicenter.
-Maasin experienced an earthquake intensity (MMI Scale) of roughly IV.
-That level implies light shaking and likely no damage.
+Maasin is located 32 kilometer (20 mi) east of the epicenter.
+Maasin experienced an earthquake intensity (MMI Scale) of roughly V. That level implies moderate shaking and very light damage.

 The table below provides an overview of all places in proximity of today's earthquake.
 Where available, the estimated intensity on the Modified Mercalli Intensity Scale in each place is included.
 Places where this information is omitted likely experienced little impact.